-The capital project/improvements strategy includes a series of new sewers as proposed to alleviate existing capacity issues including the identified Phase 2 improvements for the Town's Pollution Control Plant.
-Of note, Town Council may wish to review and consider Appendix ES-2 - Wastewater Projects Identified, pages ES-41 in this regard.
+The capital project/improvements strategy includes a series of new sewers as proposed to alleviate existing capacity issues including the identified Phase 2 improvements for Of note, Town Council may wish to review and consider Appendix ES-2 - Wastewater Projects Identified, pages ES-41 in this regard.
 The study also included a review of inflow and infiltration, or I&I, practices and programs.
 Again, these identified capital project/improvements will be subject to further studies and processes.